When you need to delete data from database tables or columns, you have the following options:

-2.Optionally, right-click the table you want to update and choose Retrieve data | All rows to see the data that is contained in the table.
+2.Optionally, right-click the table in the Online Browser and choose Retrieve data | All rows to see the data that is contained in the table.

 3.Do one of the following:

-•In the Online Browser, right-click the respective table and select Show in new SQL Editor | Delete data from the context menu, or
+•In the Online Browser, right-click the table and select Show in new SQL Editor | Delete data from the context menu, or

 •Holding down the right mouse button, drag the table into an open SQL Editor window and choose Delete data from the context menu.